mennamamdouh/Building-a-Flexible-Discount-Engine-for-a-Retail-Store-with-Scala/README.md

     * Have a predictable behavior
     * No side effects

+Also, a log file is required for the purpose of monitoring the flow of the program and for debugging.

 So in this project, I'll to write some code in __Scala__ with *Functional Programming Paradigm* to implement this __Discount Engine__ so that our Retail Store can use it, add discounts to orders, and get their customers' satisfaction!

+---

 ## Data Source ##